DJrizzley/literature/novels/moby_dick.md

 dial; sat due eastward for the earliest sun.

-CHAPTER 135.
-The Chase.—Third Day.
+# CHAPTER 135.
+The Chase.—Third Day

 The morning of the third day dawned fair and fresh, and once more the solitary night-man at the fore-mast-head was relieved by crowds of the